Teens Arrested For Reckless Homicide After Dropping Log Off A Cliff, Killing Mother Of Four

 “It is impossible to walk through Chillicothe, Ohio without running into someone who has a story to tell about something Victoria did for them,” she said.

-Investigators were led to the two teen boys that allegedly dropped the log, by an eyewitness who was also at the park that day.
-The boys were taken in for interviews, and eventually confessed that they did indeed to drop the log.
-The boys are now at the Multi County Juvenile Detention Center where they will have to wait until it is time for them to go to court.
+Investigators were led to the two teen boys that allegedly dropped the log by an eyewitness who was also at the park that day.
+The boys were taken in for interviews and eventually confessed that they did indeed drop the log.
+The boys are now at the Multi County Juvenile Detention Center where they most likely will stay until they go to trial.
 Police released a statement regarding the incident.

 “Investigators were able to determine that the falling log was not a natural occurrence and continued their investigation into the incident.
 Detectives received information about two teenage boys who might have involvement in Schafer’s death.”